Mann sitzt auf Bank mit Möwe

 The parrot disease occurs mainly in birds, but can also be transmitted to humans.
 The pathogen is Chlamydia psittaci.

 However, as parrot disease in humans is not notifiable in this country, there are no exact figures.
-“It is important to have a medical examination if flu-like symptoms, deterioration in general condition and coughing occur after close contact with birds,” says Miriam Vazquez.
+“It is important to seek medical attention if flu-like symptoms, deterioration in general health and coughing occur after close contact with birds,” says Miriam Vazquez.
 People usually become infected with Chlamydia psittaci by inhaling contaminated dust from dried feces, feathers or secretions of infected birds.
 Transmission from person to person is extremely rare.

 “We are not currently seeing an increase in human cases in the Zurich area.”